Naveenbana5250/R-ETF/Readme.md

 # 🛡️ R-ETF Agent: Real-Time Cross-Platform Endpoint Telemetry Framework

 R-ETF (Real-Time Endpoint Telemetry Framework) is an open-source, multi-language endpoint security agent designed for **real-time telemetry collection, behavioral detection, and SOC-grade visualization**.
-Developed as part of **Project 7**, it demonstrates how an enterprise-class EDR can be built entirely using **zero-cost, open-source technologies**.
+Developed as MVP, it demonstrates how an enterprise-class EDR can be built entirely using **zero-cost, open-source technologies**.

 ---